 Skip to main content

-I am an Associate Professor in the Department of Sociology, Anthropology, and Criminal Justice (Primary) and the Department of Urban-Global Public Health in the School of Public Health (Secondary) at Rutgers University.
-I am the Director of Interpersonal Violence Research with the New Jersey Gun Violence Research Center and a faculty researcher with the Regional Gun Violence Research Consortium at the Rockefeller Institute of Government at SUNY.
+I’m an Associate Professor in the Department of Sociology, Anthropology, and Criminal Justice and the Department of Urban-Global Public Health in the School of Public Health at Rutgers University.
+I’m also the Director of Research with the New Jersey Gun Violence Research Center.

-I earned my PhD in the Department of Sociology at Emory University in 2018, specializing in criminology and the sociology of health and illness under the direction of Dr. Robert Agnew.
+I earned my PhD in Sociology at Emory University in 2018, specializing in criminology and the sociology of health and illness under the direction of Dr. Robert Agnew.
 I aim to adopt a multidisciplinary approach to my research and teaching across criminology, sociology, public health, and public policy.
+I am currently completing a book for Princeton University Press tentatively titled, The Toll It Takes: How Gun Violence Shapes Health and Inequality in America.

-Broadly speaking, my research examines (1) the causes and consequences of community gun violence and (2) the connections between health, criminal justice exposure, and violent victimization.
-The study of health disparities is a central focus across both areas of research.
-I have published my work in a wide range of journals that span numerous fields including criminology and criminal justice, public health, sociology, and medicine.
+Broadly speaking, my research examines (1) the causes and consequences of gun violence and (2) the connections between health, criminal justice exposure, and violent victimization.
+The study of health disparities and inequality are central across both areas of research.
+I have published more than 130 peer-reviewed papers in journals across fields including criminology and criminal justice, public health, sociology, and medicine.
 I am currently an editorial board member for Journal of Criminal Justice, Homicide Studies, and Criminology.
+I am also the Treasurer for the Research Society for the Prevention of Firearm-Related Harms.

-In my free time, I enjoy playing and writing music with my solo project Born Soon, running, reading, traveling, rooting for the Green Bay Packers, and hiking with my wife, son, and two pugs, Jordy and Goji.
+In my free time, I enjoy playing and writing music with my solo project Born Soon, running, reading, playing tennis, traveling, rooting for the Green Bay Packers, and spending time with my wife, son, and two squishy pugs, Jordy and Goji.

 My CV